seaweediman/tp/docs/DeveloperGuide.md

 ####Add an Interview

 1. Adding an interview without any candidates to HR Manager<br>
    i.
+Prerequisites:
-Prerequisites: Position exists in HR Manager. ii.
+   * Position `Bookkeeper` exists in HR Manager.
+   * No other interview for `Bookkeeper` with the same date, time and duration that already exist in HR Manager.

+   ii.
 Test case: `add_i position=Bookkeeper date=15/10/2021 time=1400 duration=120 interviewed=pending`<br>
    Expected: new interview for `Bookkeeper` on `15 Oct 2021`, `1400 ~ 1600` with status `PENDING` is added to the bottom of the list of interviews.<br>

 2. Adding an interview with first candidate to HR Manager<br>
    i.
+Prerequisites:
+   * Position `Bookkeeper` exists in HR Manager.
+   * No other interview for `Bookkeeper` with the same date, time and duration that already exist in HR Manager.
-Prerequisites: Position exits in HR Manager, current displayed list of candidates is not empty and candidate with corresponding index has applied for position.<br>
+   * Current displayed list of candidates is not empty and the first candidate has applied for `Bookkeeper`.<br>

    ii.
 Test case: `add_i position=Bookkeeper c=1 date=15/10/2021 time=1400 duration=120 interviewed=pending`<br>
-   Expected: new interview for `Bookkeeper` on `15 Oct 2021`, `1400 ~ 1600` with status `PENDING`, with first candidate from the currently displayed list of candidates is added to the bottom of the list of interviews.<br>
+   Expected: new interview for `Bookkeeper` on `15 Oct 2021`, `1400 ~ 1600` with status `PENDING`, with first candidate from the current displayed list of candidates is added to the bottom of the list of interviews.<br>

 3. Adding an interview with multiple candidates to HR Manager<br>
    i.
+Prerequisites:
+   * Position `Bookkeeper` exists in HR Manager.
+   * No other interview for `Bookkeeper` with the same date, time and duration that already exist in HR Manager.
-Prerequisites: Position exits in HR Manager, current displayed list of candidates has more than 1 entry and candidates with corresponding indexes has applied for position.<br>
+   * Current displayed list of candidates has at least 2 entries and the first and second candidates has applied for `Bookkeeper`.<br>

    ii.
 Test case: `add_i position=Bookkeeper c=1 2 date=15/10/2021 time=1400 duration=120 interviewed=pending`<br>
-   Expected: new interview for `Bookkeeper` on `15 Oct 2021`, `1400 ~ 1600` with status `PENDING`, with first and second candidates from the currently displayed list of candidates is added to the bottom of the list of interviews.<br>
+   Expected: new interview for `Bookkeeper` on `15 Oct 2021`, `1400 ~ 1600` with status `PENDING`, with first and second candidates from the current displayed list of candidates is added to the bottom of the list of interviews.<br>

 4. Incorrect Add Interview Commands<br>
    i.
 Test case: `add_i`<br>
    Expected: no interview added, error message with sample input shown in feedback box.<br>